sublimetext-io/docs.sublimetext.io/CONTRIBUTING.md

 ### Headings

-The page's title is specified in YAML front matter and is inserted into the rendered as a heading of level one.
+The page's title is specified in YAML front matter.
+You MUST start your document with a heading of level one.
 Any subsequent headings of the file
-MUST NOT be of heading level two or lower
+MUST be of heading level two or lower
 (where lower refers to the significance, not the numeric value).